 For taxable years beginning before January 1, 2026, noncorporate shareholders are entitled to a deduction (subject to certain limitations) equal to their "combined qualified business income."
 "Combined qualified business income" for this purpose includes 20% of a noncorporate taxpayer's "qualified publicly traded partnership income."
 In general, "qualified publicly traded partnership income" includes a noncorporate taxpayer's allocable share of "qualified items" of income, gain, deduction, and loss.
-A "qualified item" for this purpose is an item of income, gain deduction, or loss that (1) is effectively connected with the conduct of a trade or business within the United States and (2) is includible income for the taxable year.
+A "qualified item" for this purpose is an item of income, gain deduction, or loss that (1) is effectively connected with the conduct of a trade or business within the United States and (2) included or allowed in determining the taxpayer's taxable income for the tax year.
 As discussed below, although the matter is not free from doubt, BNO believes that the activities directly conducted by BNO will not result in BNO being engaged in a trade or business within in the United States.
 See "Non-U.S. Shareholders-Withholding on Allocations and Distributions" below.
-As a result, we do not anticipate that any of our items of income, gain, deduction, or loss will be reported as "qualified publicly traded partnership income" eligible for the deduction for "combined qualified business income."
+As a result, BNO does not anticipate that any of its items of income, gain, deduction, or loss will be reported as "qualified publicly traded partnership income" eligible for the deduction for "combined qualified business income."
 "Qualified publicly traded partnership income" also includes any gain or loss from the sale of an interest in a partnership to the extent attributable to "unrealized receivables" or "inventory" under section 751 (for a discussion of section 751, see "Tax Consequences of Disposition of Shares" below).
 A noncorporate taxpayer that recognizes any gain or loss from the sale of an interest in BNO that is attributable to "unrealized receivables" or "inventory" under section 751 should consult with such taxpayer's tax advisor to determine whether any portion of such gain or loss constitutes "qualified publicly traded partnership income" eligible for the deduction for "combined qualified business income."

-A taxpayer is generally prohibited from deducting business interest to the extent that it exceeds the sum of (i) business interest income of such taxpayer, (ii) 30% of the adjusted taxable income of such taxpayer, plus (iii) the floor plan financing interest of such taxpayer.
+A taxpayer is generally prohibited from deducting business interest to the extent that it exceeds the sum of (i) business interest income of such taxpayer, (ii) 30% of the adjusted taxable income of such taxpayer, plus (iii) the "floor plan financing interest" of such taxpayer.
 In the case of partnerships, this determination is made at the partnership level.
-To the extent that the business income of the partnership exceeds the amount necessary to absorb all of the partnership's business interest, such excess amount is allocated to the partnership has any disallowed business interest expense, such amount is allocated among the partners, reduces the partners' adjusted tax basis in their partnership has any disallowed business income in the future.
+To the extent that the business income of the partnership exceeds the amount necessary to absorb all of the partnership's business interest, such excess amount is allocated to the partners as excess business income, which amount may be used against any business interest of the partner (but not any other partnerships).
+To the extent that the partnership has any disallowed business interest expense, such amount is allocated among the partners, reduces the partners' adjusted tax basis in their partnership interests by their allocable shares, and is carried forward to future years.
+Such carryforward may only be used as a deduction to the extent that the partnership has excess business income in the future.
 In the event that a partner transfers a partnership interest with any excess business interest carryforward amounts, such amounts increase the partner's adjusted tax basis in its partnership interest immediately before the transfer.
 Although it is not free from doubt, BNO does not anticipate that it will be treated as engaged in a trade or business.
 As a result, BNO does not anticipate that any portion of its interest expense (if any) will constitute business interest or that shareholders will be allocated any excess business income as a result of holding BNO shares.